-The Resource Device Edit option [XUDEVEDITRES] provides a facility for editing resource devices.
+The Resource Device Edit [XUDEVEDITRES] option provides a facility for editing resource devices.
 Software that uses a resource should include in its installation instructions the way the new resource should be defined in the DEVICE (#3.5) file.
 System administrators can then create one or more resource-type (RES) entries.

-Figure 216: Resource Device-Sample Output
+Figure 219: Resource Device-Sample Output

 '''

-NAME: ZZRES $I: ZZRES
+NAME: ZZRES $1: ZZRES

 LOCATION OF TERMINAL: NA RESOURCE SLOTS: 1

 TYPE: RESOURCE

 '''